james27558/Tetris-Image-Generator/README.md

 - [X] Accept command line arguments for chaos
 - [ ] Implement the function of command line arguments for chaos
 - [ ] Have different block themes available
-- [ ] Have an option to not display the Board while generating images, speeding up the process
+- [ ] Have an option to not display the core.Board while generating images, speeding up the process
 - [ ] Write many many Unit Tests